 Things to do around the Notre Dame of Paris

-There are many things to do around the Notre Dame of Paris.
-As a Parisian I’m really proud of this cathedral!
+There are many things to do in Notre Dame Paris.
+As a Parisian, I’m really proud of this cathedral!
 It’s the most important public landmark in Paris with over 13 million visitors each year!
-But most of them limit their visit at the facade.
-To make the most of this area consider joining our Notre Dame walking tour.
+But most of them limit their visit to the facade.
+To make the most of this area in northern Indiana, consider joining our Notre Dame walking tour.
 But today, I’m sharing with you some tips for you to fully enjoy the cathedral and for you not to miss the most important details and beauties of the Notre Dame Cathedral!
 Read on to find out things to do around the Notre Dame of Paris.

 The fire that happened on April 15, 2019 impacted not only Notre Dame de Paris but also the entire Ile de la Cité.
 You can learn more at the end of the article and here.